classilla/cryanc/carl.md

   **EXIT**
   **STATUS**).
 * **-t**
   Disable timeouts.
 Otherwise, transactions that take longer than 10 seconds are aborted.
 Necessary for slower systems that may not negotiate TLS quickly enough.
+Given that Crypto Ancienne specifically caters to such systems, this option may become the default in future versions.
 * **-H**
   Use
   **HEAD**